-Snakes are an excellent example of Batesian mimicry, and not just because some non-venomous snakes shake their tails.
+Snakes are an example of Batesian mimicry, and not just because some non-venomous snakes shake their tails.

 The noise of a rattle is frightening to a predator.
 The louder the noise, the more threatening it becomes.
 It’s why dogs bark, why cats hiss, and why humans raise our voices in threatening situations.
-Rattling the tail may scare off a cat in a backyard, for example.

-And just like many animals have evolved markings and patterns to show others that they’re venomous (poisonous), rattlesnakes have developed a rattle to tell other threatening animals that they’re dangerous.
+And just like many animals have evolved markings and patterns to show others that they’re venomous (poisonous), rattlesnakes have developed a rattle to tell other threatening animals that they’re very dangerous.

 Regarding corn snakes, they still exhibit this behavior because it’s hard-coded into their DNA.
 You’ll notice that they only shake their tails if they feel threatened.
 That’s why they’ll do it if you suddenly reach into their enclosure or approach them in your yard, for example.